Buying Guides

 Guide to Buying a Property Using Power of Attorney

-In France, you can grant power of attorney ( procuration ) to a Notaire , allowing someone to act on your behalf during property transactions or legal matters if you cannot be there physically.
-You can also sign a power…
+In France, you can grant power of attorney ( procuration ) to a Notaire , allowing someone to act on your behalf in property transactions or legal matters if you are not physically present.
+You can also sign a power of attorney…

 Beginners Guide to French Property and Real Estate